waynegramlich/homebrew_rosbot/README.md

   to be a value that fits.

 * Dyna Bus Module.
-This is a board optimized for talking to the Dynamixel robot servo line (e.g. ath AX-12A) by Robotis.
+This is a board optimized for talking to the Dynamixel robot servo line (e.g. the AX-12A) by Robotis.